sumyiren/MindPalace-sigma.js/README.md

 ### Disclaimer

 !!!
-Possibly you were looking for react-sigmajs - React JSX components for SigmaJS library. !!!
-!!!
-This is fork version of original sigma.js with a couple of fixes required for sigma-react to work !!!
+This is fork version of original sigma.js with a couple of fixes required for sigma to work in a webpack app !!!
 !!!
 This is ES6 import compatible fork of sigma.js, please refer to original sigma.js !!!